This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 I also cross-checked by hand many calculations using SpeedCrunch software, which in this case shows 1.23456789012345e15; and as with many/all other values, the difference is obviously in the rounding digit.

-You can change those two definitions and see the impact they make on the precision of the results.
+In the code, you can change those two definitions and see the impact they make on the precision of the results.

 Here is the somewhat abbreviated result of the verification: Verification.txt